Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 - Imagine our Vehicle interface is already in use (e.g., the Bicycle implementation).

-- Imagine now added a new method to the interface:
+- Suppose we want to add a new method to the interface:

 --